algorandfoundation/docs/docs/features/asc1/teal/index.md

 <center>![Transaction Properties](../../../imgs/teal_overview-2.png)</center>
 <center>*Getting Transaction Properties*</center>

-The program uses the `txn` opcode to reference the current transaction lists of properties.
+The program uses the `txn` to reference the current transaction lists of properties.
 Grouped transaction properties are referenced using `gtxn`.
 The number of transactions in a grouped transaction is available in the global variable `Group Size`.
-To get the first transaction's reciever use `gtxn 0 Receiver`.
+To get the first transaction's receiver use `gtxn 0 Receiver`.
 See [TEAL Specification Reference](../../../reference/teal/specification.md) for more transaction properties.

 # Pseudo Opcodes
 The TEAL specification provides several pseudo opcodes for convenience.
 For example, the second line in the program below uses the `addr` pseudo opcode.